Tips to boost your art marketing.

 You are lucky.
 Previous generations of artists did not have the powerful tools you have.
 What’s more, these tools are free or affordable.
 Anyone, any artist, including you, can build an active, responsive list of email subscribers.

 These modern tools are universal in application.
-As such, it makes finding affordable support from the virtual assistants (VA) around the globe easy.
+As such, it makes finding affordable support from virtual assistants (VA) around the globe easy.
 There are VAs for just about any task.
-They write copy, do research, manage social media, handle marketing, make sales, do administrative duties, build websites and more.
+They write copy, do research, manage social media, handle marketing, make sales, do administrative duties, build websites, and more.

 Collectors are out there.

 People have never stopped buying art.
 Did they slow down some after 2008?
-Of course, but the market for art never dried up.
+Of course, but the art market never dried up.
 It just got different.
 That is not a story exclusive to the art business.
 The hangover from the financial meltdown cleaned the clock of countless industries.

 Sounds Good on Paper, But How Do I Get It All Done?